-Alternatively referred to as I/O address, I/O ports, and I/O port address, the input/output port is what allows the software drivers to communicate with hardware devices on your computer.
-In your computer there are 65,535 ports that are numbered from 0000h to FFFFh.
+1. Alternatively referred to as I/O address, I/O port, and I/O port address, the input/output port is a memory address used by software to communicate with hardware on your computer.
+In your computer there are 65,535 memory ports that are numbered from 0000h to FFFFh.

 The I/O port assignment can be made either manually using DIP switches or automatically using PnP.
 When configuring the I/O port of any device in your computer, it is important that it does not share the same I/O port as another device or you will encounter a hardware conflict.